Upper Keys Real Estate Articles

 Building a house means being able to customize it to your liking.
 It also means everything will be new.
 Additionally, you’ll receive a warranty from the builder, which might prove useful.
 At the very least, it will give you some peace of mind.

 Plus, you get to choose the exact location you most want.
 Whether it’s in an established neighborhood, a newer community, or on a large parcel of land.
 It could be located in an urban, suburban, or rural environment.
 The choice is yours to make.

-However, there are disadvantages with building a house rather than purchasing a resale property.
+However, there are disadvantages to building a house rather than purchasing a resale property.
 First and foremost is the cost.
 It is always nearly the case building a home will cost more than buying an existing house.
 It’s not just the construction cost, there are more expenses associated with building.

 Another downside is financing the build.
 Unless you have cash or most of the cash it costs to build, lenders are more strict when it comes to financing residential home construction.